 Imperial Grand Dojo

-In this level, the meter starts and stops as it moves up and down, the flowers get in the way more, and the moffit pops up more often.
+In this level, the meter starts and stops as it moves up and down and the moffit pops up more often.
 This location contains four sublevels and would be the "medium" difficulty level.

 Emperor's Grand Hall

 This location is the "hard" difficulty.
 The meter operates in a far more complicated manner, and there is an Acara guard standing beside it that covers it entirely with his flag every so often.
 Although the moffit does not bother you on this level, the meter, of course, moves really quickly by this time.
 The one nice thing is that there are no flowers floating around to distract you... just the big flag.

 Here's the meter from this location because it'll be easier to explain with an image: